 NASA's space shuttle was the world's first reusable spacecraft.
-It launched like a rocket and returned to Earth like a glider.
+It launched like a rocket and returned to Earth like a glider, landing like an airplane on a long concrete runway.
 It was designed to carry large payloads — such as satellites — into orbit and bring them back, if necessary, for repairs.

 Following test flights using the shuttle Enterprise (which did not go into space), the first space shuttle mission, STS-1, launched on April 12, 1981, aboard the orbiter Columbia.
 The last shuttle to fly was Atlantis on the STS-135 mission in July 2011.
 The space shuttle suffered two major disasters — on Jan.
 28, 1986 (Challenger) and Feb.
 1, 2003 (Columbia); 14 astronauts died on the two missions.

 The space shuttle's largest contribution was building the International Space Station, which remains in orbit today to conduct hundreds of science experiments annually on human health, engineering and other matters.
 The program is also remembered for launching and servicing the Hubble Space Telescope, visiting the Russian space station Mir, launching numerous satellites and probes, and performing thousands upon thousands of hours of basic science experiments.